tommydotcf/luna-wktui-base/wktui/prepare-setup/prepare-setup.md

 1. In Luna Desktop, Click *Luna Lab*.
   ![Luna Lab](images/1.png)

-2. In text editor, create a text file and copy the following field and paste it in text file:
+2. Outside the Luna, create a text file and copy and paste the following field in it:

     ```bash
     <copy>Luna Environment Details: